 There are two types of tubes in the United States: Ahmed and Baerveldt.
 The main difference between these two is that the Ahmed has a valve (IOP doesn’t drop below 8) and the Baerveldt does not.
 Instead, the surgeon placing the Baerveldt “ties-off” the tube with a dissolvable suture so that the tube actually starts working in about 6-8 weeks.
 Though this strategy prevents immediate post-op hypotony, Baerveldt patients often need to be continued on drops after the surgery until the tube “opens-up.”

-The Baerveldt implant has been shown in studies to have lower IOP but higher complication rates (hypotony).
-Most attendings will choose Ahmed for cases when immediate IOP reduction is necessary and Baerveldt if IOP reduciton is more of a long-term goal.
+The Baerveldt implant has been shown in studies to have lower IOP but higher rates of hypotony.
+Most attendings will choose Ahmed for cases when immediate IOP reduction is necessary and Baerveldt if IOP reduction is more of a long-term goal.

 High Yield Glaucoma Trials

 Evaluated whether lowering IOP in ocular hypertensive patients could decrease the risk of developing glaucoma.
 About 10-20% of ocular hypertension patients eventually develop glaucoma.
 The study found that treating ocular hypertension can help decrease the risk of development of glaucoma.
 At 5 years, it decreased glaucoma development by 60% and at 10 years it reduced it by 50%.
 The greatest risk reduction happened in the group who was already highest at risk.

 Evaluated whether initial trabeculectomy or initial medical therapy was better for treating glaucoma.
 Overall, either surgery or drops can be used to effectively manage the disease.
 Surgically treated patients had consistently lower IOPs.
 Patients with advanced glaucoma at presentation may benefit from earlier incisional surgery.
 Depression and fear of blindness are common among glaucoma patients.